 Fun places for kids: Here are my tips for making the most of a one-day trip to Legoland Florida with kids.

 Don’t Pay Full Price– Hopefully, this is not a “day of” decision to visit.
 So there is no need to wait to get your full price tickets at the gate.
 There are several easy ways to get discounted tickets.
-Check out the article from my friends at365 Atlanta for ways to save money at LEGOLAND Florida.
+The best way is by getting the GO Orlando Card.
+You can also check out the article from my friends at 365 Atlanta for ways to save money at LEGOLAND Florida.
 And the Legoland hotel deals change often with ticket specials.

 - Arrive Early – Get to Legoland 30 minutes – an hour prior to opening time.
 Arriving early ensures good parking.
 This also allows you to take your time making sure you have everything you need out of the car.
 Then you can take a nice photo in front of the sign without tons of people and they open the gates a bit early to let the crowd start going in.
 This gives you time to finalize your plan of attack!
 Remember that LEGOLAND Florida is located approximately 45 minutes from Disney World or Tampa and 2 hours from Fort Myers (this is where I drove from).
 Though many people want to work it into a Disney Vacation it is not really an Orlando theme park and this needs to be something you consider when planning to make the most of your day.
 Another option would be to stay at the Legoland Hotel out of convenience and theme immersion, but I have not had the opportunity to stay there so I cannot speak from experience.